monix/monix.io/_tut/docs/3x/reactive/observable.md

 ## Error Handling

 `Observable` provides `MonadError[Observable, Throwable]` instance so you can use any `MonadError` operator.
-If you are curious what it gives you in practise, check methods in [cats.MonadError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/MonadError.scala) and [cats.ApplicativeError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/ApplicativeError.scala).
+If you are curious what it gives you in practice, check methods in [cats.MonadError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/MonadError.scala) and [cats.ApplicativeError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/ApplicativeError.scala).

 Most of those methods (and more) are defined on `Observable` directly.